durango/express-4-boilerplate/README.md

 ### routing

 Routing gets mounted on top of `/api` as the URL.
 The reason behind this is that NodeJS should handle server-side logic while something else should handle the client-side templating and scripts (it's up to you really depending on your project).
-I would recommend making some sort of build system for creating your templates.
+I would recommend making some sort of build system for creating your templates and letting the browser take care of the client-side stuff.

 # License